What is the tax position when I take money from my pension flexibly?

 Child benefit is not in itself a means-tested benefit.
 This means that anyone with qualifying children can claim it.
-But there is a linked tax charge on some recipients of the benefits, or on the recipient’s partner if they are part of a couple, where income is over £50,000.
+But there is a linked tax charge on some recipients of the benefit, or on the recipient’s partner if they are part of a couple, where income is over £50,000 in the tax year.
 This is called the ‘high income child benefit charge’ (HICBC).

-Finally, Peter has to pay a high income child benefit charge based upon total income of £59,500.
-This works out to additional tax of £1,732.
-See note 3 below if you want to see how this is worked out.
+Furthermore, Peter has to pay a high income child benefit charge based upon total income of £59,500.
+This works out to additional tax of £1,971.
+See note 2 below to see how this is worked out.

-So what is Peter’s total cost in tax and lost benefits for 2018/19?
+So what is Peter’s total tax cost when cashing in his full pension in 2023/24?